GoogleCloudPlatform/ai-platform-samples/setup/README.md

 6. Create and download a service account key with the right permissions, by following the instructions [here](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#iam-service-account-keys-create-gcloud).

 7. Open `setup.sh` in this directory.
-Set:
+Set the following variables:

   - `PROJECT_ID`
   - `BUCKET_NAME`
   - `GOOGLE_APPLICATION_CREDENTIALS`